lupinia/cherokee-data/README.md

 * For syllables that start with a vowel and appear mid-word, disambiguation marks - such as an apostrophe - can be used in the Latin alphabet transliteration to indicate that the vowels are separate syllables (for example, "oli'i" instead of "olii").
 There is one exception to this, which a diphthong created by the "ai" combination, pronounced like the long "i" in English; for example, in the word for "icon", ᎠᎢᎧᏂ (aikani).
 * The combination of syllables ending in a consonant, and syllables beginning in a vowel, can cause serious issues when transliterating from Latin letters to  characters.
 The "s" syllable (Ꮝ) further complicates this problem, because it can turn any syllable into one that ends in a consonant.
 * Syllables written in the Latin alphabet are often separated with hyphens.
+* Syllable emphasis in a given word is something that cannot be programmatically determined for a pronunciation guide.
+* Similarly, Cherokee is a tonal language, and tonal emphasis cannot be programmatically determined.

 License
 -------